-The impact of oil and natural gas reserves on net property, plant and equipment (PP&E) and realizability of deferred tax assets (DTA)
+The impact of oil and natural gas reserves on net property, plant and equipment (PP&E) and recoverability of deferred tax assets (DTA)

-Refer to note 3 - Summary of accounting policies, note 4 - Significant accounting judgement, estimates and assumptions, note 6 - Property, plant and equipment, note 7 - Impairment loss and note 12 - Income tax to the financial statements.
+Refer to note 3 - Summary of accounting policies, note 4 - Significant accounting judgments, estimates and assumptions, note 6 - Property, plant and equipment, note 7 - Impairment loss (reversal) and note 12 - Income tax to the consolidated financial statements.

-The Company has \$180,019 thousand of net PP&E as at December 31, 2020.
-Depletion and depreciation (D&D) expense was \$20,268 thousand for the year then ended.
-PP&E is depleted using the unit-of-production method based on estimated proved and probable reserves taking into account the estimated future development and decommissioning costs required to produce these reserves.
+The Company has \$346.4 million of PP&E as at December 31, 2021.
+Depletion and depreciation (D&D) expense was \$27.4 million for the year then ended.
+PP&E is depleted using the unit-of-production method based on proved and probable oil and natural gas reserves.